Oak Hall, Melbourne Rudolf Steiner School

 Proceeds from Warranwood Art Show events goes to the School Community Association, the fundraising arm of the Melbourne Rudolf Steiner School, to directly benefit the school with upgrade and improvement projects.
 Recent projects include a major Library upgrade, sound stage and audio visual equipment and more.

-Warranwood Art Show is run by a team of active volunteers from the school community and local arts community.
-The wide variety of skillsets each volunteer brings encourages the growth of the individual and group, with a resulting synergy delightfully reflected in the exhibition and events held.
+Running Warranwood Art Show is a team of active volunteers from the school and local arts communities.
+The variety and skillsets each brings encourages the growth of the individual and group, with a resulting synergy delightfully reflected in the exhibition and its events.
+Vital support underpins the success of the art show by the school community of the Melbourne Rudolf Steiner School.

-Interested members of the local arts and school communities can join the Warranwood Art Show as a volunteer.
-Contact Warranwood Art Show today to find out more.
+Interested members of the community can volunteer and join the Warranwood Art Show, please contact us to find out more.

 It all began from a vision of a group of school parents, some of whom were aspiring artists, who wanted to showcase the work of the local arts community.